Merril Hoge: Professional football career

-The Pittsburgh Steelers selected Hoge in the 10th round of the 1987 NFL Draft with the 261st pick overall.
+The Pittsburgh Steelers selected Hoge in the 10th round of the 1987 NFL draft with the 261st pick overall.
 After seven seasons with the Steelers, Hoge signed with the Chicago Bears in 1994, but played in only five games with six carries and 13 receptions.

 During a road game in 1994 against the Kansas City Chiefs, Hoge suffered a concussion and, five days later, the team doctor approved him to resume playing during a telephone call without examining him to determine if he had recovered; he was still suffering post-concussion symptoms.

 Hoge sustained another concussion several weeks later, and had to be resuscitated after he stopped breathing.
 He spent 48 hours in the intensive-care unit and was forced to retire due to brain injury.
 Hoge had to learn to read again and experienced memory loss, confusion and headaches.
 He later sued the Bears team doctor and won a $1.55 million judgment.
 After discovery the case was lost on appeal.
 Steelers team physician, neurosurgeon Joseph Maroon, had established a baseline for evaluating cognitive effects of concussions, so when Hoge continued to experience impairment after several weeks, he returned to Dr. Maroon for a new evaluation.
-Maroon's team found a "marked disparency [sic]", informing Hoge that further concussions would risk permanent brain damage.
+Maroon's team found a "marked disparency [sic]" (likely meaning a notable disparity), informing Hoge that further concussions would risk permanent brain damage.
 Upon receiving this information, Hoge retired.

 In his career, Hoge gained 3,139 rushing yards and 2,133 receiving yards, scoring 34 touchdowns.
 While playing fullback in the Steelers offense, he scored 10 touchdowns in 1990.